Tips for Writing in North American Colleges: The Basics

 - Tips for using Microsoft Word and other word processing programs

-The word “rhetorical” has many different shades of meaning, but they all point toward a similar definition—successfully connection with and persuasion of your audiences.
+The word “rhetorical” has many different shades of meaning, but they all point toward a similar definition—successfully connecting with and persuading audiences.
 For college and university students, those audiences are usually professors and other course instructors.
 Some strategies are unique to a subject area, but there are many basic strategies that work in all academic contexts:

-Enrich your vocabulary.
 A more sophisticated vocabulary can boost the effectiveness of your writing.
 Use a thesaurus to find synonyms and related words for concepts you already know.
-After finding a new word, make sure it is a good choice by asking someone whether the word works in the context that you are writing about.
+After finding a new word, make sure it is a good choice by asking someone or looking up examples of how the word is used in different contexts and whether the word works in the context that you are writing about.
 If you are not in a position to do this, type the word into a search engine like Google, and see how others have been using it.

-This is a statement that an overwhelming majority of people would agree with, but saying that he was a monster tells readers more about your response to Hitler than about Hitler himself.
+This is a statement that an overwhelming majority of people would agree with, but saying that education is the single most important factor tells readers more about your response to education than about education’s real role in having a successful career.
 When academic readers see this, it leads them to believe that you cannot help imposing your attitudes on a subject.
 A more neutral and persuasive way of writing would be:

+Education is one important factor in career success.
 Don’t be extreme.
 Academic readers are often suspicious of superlative claims.
 These are statements that begin with “the most” or “the least” or end with “–est,” and are applied to all situations.
 You can make it less extreme by narrowing the situations in which the statement is true.
-For example, instead of writing
+For example, instead of writing:

-You can also quantify, rather than relying on a superlative:
+You can also quantify the information, rather than using a superlative:

 Writing from Research